-BUSINESS COMMUNICATIONS - Course # C12H16 1 Credit: 10th, 11th, 12th Promonosisitor Introduction to Pusiness & Markating
+BUSINESS COMMUNICATIONS - Course # C12H16 1 Credit: 10th, 11th, 12th

 Prerequisite: Introduction to Business & Marketing

 Business Communications is a course designed to develop students' effective oral and electronic business communications skills.
 This course develops skills in multiple methods of communications, including social media, as well as electronic publishing, design, layout, composition, and video conferencing.
 Upon completion of this course, proficient students will be able to demonstrate successful styles and methods for professional business communications using the proper tools to deliver effective publications and presentations.